© All Rights Reserved a1132271

 It may not be the official capital, but Sydney is the focal point of Australian business and tourism.
 The iconic Sydney Opera House is one of Australia's best-recognised national symbols.
-Kangaroos and koalas can be seen at Sydney's prestigious Taronga Zoo, and no visit to Australia would be complete without a trip to the famous Bondi Beach.
+Kangaroos and koalas can be seen at Sydney's prestigious Taronga Zoo, and no visit to Australia would be complete without a trip to the famous Bondi Beach or without riding the famous Manly Ferry.
 But a trip to Sydney is not just about seeing the obvious sights: it's also about taking in a diverse multicultural society, enjoying fine wine and food and launching into the surrounding Australian countryside.

 Melbourne may not get the hordes of tourists that Sydney does, but rest assured that Australia's 2nd largest city packs as powerful a punch.
 Melburnians are a fashionable, trendy lot, provided you ignore the beer-guzzling sports fans cheering for their favourite AFL team at the MCG, Australia's largest sports stadium.
 Melbourne is a place where heading down dark alleyways could lead you to some of the city's most unique and interesting bars.